mesosphere/reactjs-components/CONTRIBUTING.md

 4. After PR is merged, the merger will create tags and publish the module

+### Creating a tag and publishing

+1. Make sure you are on `master` branch and have pulled the latest changes.

+2. Create the tag ([here's a guide](https://git-scm.com/book/en/v2/Git-Basics-Tagging#Annotated-Tags)).
+You can use this shorthand which will create a tag from current package.json version:

+        VERSION=$(npm -v reactjs-components) && git tag -a v$VERSION -m 'Version $VERSION'

+3. Push the new tag to github:

+        git push —tags

+4. Now do the release (there is an npm command for this):

+        npm release

+After this you can pull down the latest module version from npm.

 ## Making a PR

 Before you submit your pull request consider the following guidelines: